 SEC.
 301(b) details terms and conditions under which such an agreement can be entered and requires "a cooperative agreement entered into under subsection (a) shall provide clear and direct benefits to park natural resources ..." [e.g., Authorization in SEC.
-301(a) does not diminish National Park Service's responsibility to respect and fulfill the State's requirements involving conservation and management of fish and wildlife, which authority was transferred under the Statehood Act to the State and confirmed in ANILCA Section 1314(a).]
+301(a) does not diminish National Park Service's responsibility to respect and fulfill state requirements involving conservation and management of fish and wildlife, which authority in Alaska was transferred under the Statehood Act to the State of Alaska and confirmed in ANILCA Section 1314(a).]